-The event takes place in one of my favourite place of northern Tuscany: inside the walls of the Malaspina Castle.
-It is located up on a hill that dominate the city of Massa and the coastal flat land.
-The view from the roof of the castle is breathtaking, I could spend an entire day up there, walking backwards and forwards, sitting on the wall and staring at the beautiful surrounding.
-You can admire a 360° view on the mountains, the Mediterranean Sea, the horizon, the rocky cliffs of the Gulf of Poets in Liguria and even the islands on a clear day.
+The event takes place in one of my favorite place of northern Tuscany: inside the walls of the Malaspina Castle.
+It is located up on a hill that dominates the city of Massa and the coastal flat land.
+The view from the roof of the castle is breathtaking, I could spend an entire day up there, walking backward and forwards, sitting on the wall and staring at the beautiful surrounding.
+You can admire a 360° view of the mountains, the Mediterranean Sea, the horizon, the rocky cliffs of the Gulf of Poets in Liguria and even the islands on a clear day.

-The Spino Fiorito starts Friday 23 april with the procession of the historic flag wavers of Fivizzano, a small village in Lunigiana, from the main square of the city Piazza Aranci to the castle, parading across the narrow uphill paths.
+The Spino Fiorito starts on Friday with the historical parade from the main square of the city Piazza Aranci to the castle, parading across the narrow uphill paths.
 Then, after the traditional toast made by the Tecchiaroli (workers of the marble quarries) hung along the walls, the opening of the stands will bring the castle back to life.

 The courtyard, the walls and the cloister will be packed with dozens of stands of local producers.
 At the entrance, visitors can buy a glass for the wine (and take it away as a souvenir of the event), stroll around the castle tasting traditional food as cold cuts, pecorino cheese, honey, and bread combined with one of the many Tuscan wines at disposal.
 Tourists have also the opportunity to enjoy local delicacies as Panigacci or Testaroli of the Lunigiana, chestnut flour crepes with Ricotta cheese and drink a pint of fresh handmade beer.